elastic/DaC-Reference/docs/known_limitations.md

   - Schema validation for exception or action lists are not available within the individual rule TOML files.
 You can add the fields manually to the TOML files, however validation is only available when managing these lists in separate TOML files in the custom folder.
     - Data within the exceptions are not validated
     - We recommend managing exception/action lists in Kibana and exporting the rules, which will include the list information per rule.
-  - The limited action/exception support within the detection-rules repo has one-way support to push mass updates to lists in Kibana.
-You can not currently export lists from Kibana and save into the detection rule format (however they can be manually set and saved).
+  - The limited action/exception support within the detection-rules repo has two-way support to push mass updates to lists in Kibana.
+You can not currently export a single list from Kibana and save into the detection rule format.

 ## Potential Upcoming Enhancements

-- Support for custom schema validation
-  - Custom schemas used for validating queries are not supported within the custom rule folder.
-This means that when validating custom rules with the detection-rules logic, query validation will default to the schemas used by Elastic.
-  - We recommend modifying the files in detection-rules/detection_rules/etc/ and use the schema management commands to specify necessary schemas.
-  - This is tracked in: [#3618](https://github.com/elastic/detection-rules/issues/3618)
 - Support for Kibana version or revision fields:
   - These two fields are not supported within detection-rules since Elastic uses the version lock file for versioning.
   - This means that for versioning, users have limited built-in approaches to version rules.